 With panicked care.

-The essentials of life, food and water, are the most important daily considerations of those who live in this city.
+The essentials of life, food, and water, are the most important daily considerations of those who live in this city.
 These basic human needs are worried over, and most likely fought over, throughout this region.

 Not only are the individuals that reside in the city constantly searching for more food or water, the “municipality,” or the city itself, is continually seeking out more resources.
-The city also feels the desperation of people and spends its time ploughing,
+The city also feels the desperation of people and spends its time plowing,

 The heart of the road for a strip of grass